fedora-cloud/Fedora-Dockerfiles/rabbitmq/README.md

 dockerfiles-fedora-rabbitmq
 ========================

-Fedora dockerfile for rabbitmq
+Fedora dockerfile for rabbitmq.
+We are using the latest rabbitmq from rabbitmq.org.
+Erlang is used from Fedora.
+A user is created with a random password, please see docker output (run or logs) for the current password of user admin.

-Tested on Docker 0.7.0
+Tested on Docker 0.9.0

 To build: